sachindae/sachindae.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Software Engineer at SpaceX, and am especially passionate about artifical intelligence.
+I am currently a Machine Learning Engineer at Amazon Music, and am especially passionate about artifical intelligence.
 My primary research interests are music-related tasks and the intersection of computer vision and NLP.
 While in school, I worked with [Prof. Hao Su](http://ai.ucsd.edu/~haosu/) and
 [Prof. Taylor Berg-Kirkpatrick](https://cseweb.ucsd.edu/~tberg/) on zero-shot learning for vision by using large language models.
 Additionally, I worked with [Prof. Taylor Berg-Kirkpatrick](https://cseweb.ucsd.edu/~tberg/) on optical music recognition, which can be described as OCR for music.

-Previously, I have interned at Amazon, NVIDIA and mCube, and received my master's and bachelor's degrees in Computer Science from UC
+Previously, I have worked at SpaceX and interned at Amazon, NVIDIA and mCube, and received my master's and bachelor's degrees in Computer Science from UC
 San Diego.